 Incivility was first defined by Andersson and Pearson (1999) as "low-intensity deviant behaviour with ambiguous intent to harm the target, in violation of workplace norms for mutual respect" (p.
 457).

-Civility and incivility represent two opposed poles of interpersonal relations.
-While civility is represented through adequate interactions, incivility is demonstrated through inappropriate social interactions (Itzkovich and Heilbrunn, 2016, Dolev et al., 2021).
+Civility and incivility represent two opposing poles of interpersonal relations.
+While civility is represented by satisfactory interactions, incivility is demonstrated through inappropriate social interactions (Itzkovich and Heilbrunn, 2016, Dolev et al., 2021).

-Differentiated from other interpersonal mistreatments, incivility is a milder form of interpersonal mistreatment (Paulin and Griffin, 2016; Schilpzand, De Pater and Erez, 2016; Schilpzand, P., Leavitt, K. and Lim, S.,2016), characterized by the ambiguous intent of the perpetrator to harm its targets (Jawahar and Schreurs, 2018) In this respect, while most researchers attribute ambiguous intent to perpetuating the uncivil act ( Schilpzand et al., 2016), others suggest that as incivility trickle down the organizational hierarchy, it might be purposeful after all (Itzkovich, 2021).
+To distinguish it from other interpersonal mistreatments, incivility is a milder form (Paulin and Griffin, 2016; Schilpzand, De Pater and Erez, 2016; Schilpzand, P., Leavitt, K. and Lim, S.,2016), characterized by the ambiguous intent of the perpetrator to harm its targets (Jawahar and Schreurs, 2018).
+In this respect, while most researchers attribute ambiguous intent to the perpetuation of the uncivil act ( Schilpzand et al., 2016), others suggest that as incivility trickles down the organizational hierarchy, it might become purposeful after all (Itzkovich, 2021).

-As an adverse interpersonal interaction, incivility inflicts harm to both individuals and organizations.
+As an adverse interpersonal interaction, incivility inflicts harm on both individuals and organizations.
 Research findings indicate a negative relationship between incivility and well-being (Baker and Kim 2020).
-Findings also show it damages employees both physically and emotionally (Chen et al. 2019) with a spillover impact beyond the individual and working hours (Zhou et al. 2019).
+Findings also show that it damages employees both physically and emotionally (Chen et al. 2019) with a spillover impact beyond the individual and working hours (Zhou et al. 2019).

 From the organizational perspective, such depletion of individual resources decreases individuals satisfaction from their work (Koon and Pun 2018), in turn leading to increased absenteeism (Zia-ud-Din et al. 2017), withdrawal intentions, and actual withdrawal from work (Ju and Pak, 2021).
-In the lens of COR, recently it was noted that mistreatment, such as incivility, is a source of consumption of individual resources (Dolev et al., 2021;Itzkovich and Dolev, 2021).
-As individuals are motivated to restore lost resources and are willing to invest resources in the proccess (Hobfoll, 1990), they can intent to leave and invest some of their remaining resources in the proccess in order to restore the lost ones in a new avenue of work.
-Taking together, , it is safe to assume that incivility triggers targets to search for a new job or intent to do so to restore their lost resources.
+Through the lens of COR, it was recently noted that mistreatment, such as incivility, is a source of consumption of individual resources (Dolev et al., 2021;Itzkovich and Dolev, 2021).
+As individuals are motivated to restore lost resources and are willing to invest resources in the proccess (Hobfoll, 1990), they may decide to leave and invest some of their remaining resources in the proccess, in order to restore the lost ones in a new avenue of work.
+Taken together,it is safe to assume that incivility triggers targets to either consider pursuing or actually search for a new job, to restore their lost resources.

 (H1) Incivility will be positively correlated with intentions to leave the organization.

-In a parallel route, the consumption of resources by uncivil behaviour also promotes perceptions of job insecurity.
+In a parallel analysis, the consumption of resources by uncivil behaviour also promotes perceptions of job insecurity.

 Job insecurity

 Job insecurity is defined by Greenhalgh and Rosenblatt (1984, p.
-438) as "powerlessness to maintain desired continuity in a threatened job situation".
-It is an interpretation of objective reality considering the gap between the individual desired confidence level concerning his ability to maintain his job and the perceived level of confidence one has (Etehadi and Karatepe, 2019).
+438) as “powerlessness to maintain desired continuity in a threatened job situation”.
+It is an interpretation of objective reality, which arises in the gap between the individual’s desired confidence level concerning his ability to maintain his job and his perceived level of confidence (Etehadi and Karatepe, 2019).